Skip to main content

 National Information Platforms for Nutrition (NIPN) is an initiative of the European Commission to provide support to countries to strengthen their information systems for nutrition and to improve the analysis of data so as to better inform the strategic decisions they are faced with to prevent malnutrition and its consequences.

-Governments and development agencies are faced with the challenge of prioritizing and scaling up the most effective interventions – nutrition-specific as well as nutrition-sensitive – to help achieve the ambitious international development goal of improved nutrition for everyone.
+Governments and development agencies are faced with the challenge of prioritising and scaling up the most effective interventions – nutrition-specific as well as nutrition-sensitive – to help achieve the ambitious international development goal of improved nutrition for everyone.

 NIPNs support countries in the Scaling Up Nutrition (SUN) movement to strengthen their capacities to bring together existing multisectoral information on nutritional outcomes with information on factors that influence them, including policies, programmes and investments, in order to track progress towards international and national targets; to analyse data to understand better how malnutrition can be prevented; and to inform national policies and improve programmes.